Advice from a desert sage

 I interweave my scientific and creative sides into the stories on this blog.
-Fact-filled posts may come from one of the High Desert Museum’s newsletters.
+Fact-filled posts may come from one of the High Desert Museum’s newsletters, where I volunteer.
 Other posts may include characters from my desert home that will be featured in future books.
 The pronghorn was right; I am a storyteller.

 Putting my nose to the grindstone–with mixed results

 So how did I get here?
 After meeting the pronghorn, I got more serious about school.
 I tried things on for size along the way.
 Art, photography, horticulture–nope, dropped out of all those classes in high school.
 History class was B-O-R-I-N-G. I kept looking.